Allocation of Divisible Goods under Lexicographic Preferences: Introduction

+For somewhat related questions primarily regarding exchange economies, see Barber\`{a} and Jackson~\cite{BarberaJ95}, Nicolo~\cite{Nicolo04}, Ghodsi et al.~\cite{Ghodsi11}, and Li and Xue~\cite{Li}.
 Finally, we remark only that the problem of allocating a \textit{single} divisible good among multiple agents with known privileges is considerably different; the principal issue studied in that problem is how to make the division in a manner that is fair w.r.t.\ the given privileges.
 This is known as the bankruptcy problem and has a long history, e.g., see~\cite{ONeill82,AumannM85}.
 Despite an interesting resemblance between the PS mechanism and some of the mechanisms used in the solutions of that problem~\cite{Kaminski00}, the issues at stake in the bankruptcy literature are distinct from those in our paper and its predecessors.

+Saban and Sethuraman \cite{SS} solve some of the open problems stated in an earlier version of this paper.
+They consider the special case that all $r_i=1$.
+First they show that our condition $\min_j q_j \geq \max_i r_i$ is tight in the sense that for any $q_1<1$ there exists an $n$, a finite list $q_2,\ldots,q_n$, and agent preferences such that no mechanism is efficient, envy-free and strategyproof.
+They also show that if $q_1<1$, and list $q_2,\ldots,q_n$ and the agent preferences are given, then SG achieves all three properties if and only if any mechanism achieves all three properties.
+Finally for the generalized setting of Katta and Sethuraman, where agents can be indifferent between objects, they show that no mechanism can satisfy all three properties.

+Since the PS rule is not strategyproof, recent work has studied the situation where agents are strategic.
+A Nash equilibrium for the PS rule is a preference profile for which no agent has an incentive to report a different profile. \cite{Aziz1} show that a pure Nash equilibrium is guaranteed to exist; however determining whether a given preference profile is a Nash equilibrium is coNP-complete.